Tycee02/alx-backend-storage/README.md

-Ths is a projet on MySQL advanced project
+Ths is a projet on backend storage